mikezano/zano-press/its-not-working/what-will-specificity-do-for-you.md

 }
 ```

 But what was the result?
 NOTHING HAPPENED.
-Ahhhh...one of those moments where you might be tempted to resort to !important , but NO!
-There's a better way, let me show you how :)
+Ahhhh...one of those moments where you might be tempted to flip your table (╯°□°）╯︵ ┻━┻ but NO!
+There's a better way!

 ## ...whats the problem?